NixOS/rfcs/rfcs/0034-expression-integrity.md

 ## Git Notes signing

-Reviewer/maintainer signatures could be added to the Git Notes interface on a given ref allowing m-of-n signing for security critical packages.
+Reviewer/maintainer signatures could be added to the Git Notes interface on a given ref allowing m-of-n signing for security critical expressions.

 This would additionally negate the need for merge commits and would allow VCS automatic merging to be used if desired.